 - As this survey deals with news consumption, we filtered out anyone who said that they had not consumed any news in the past month, in order to ensure that irrelevant responses didn’t adversely affect data quality.
-This category was between 1% and 3% in most countries but as high as 8% in the UK.
+This category averaged around 5% but was as high as 11% in the US.

 - A comprehensive online questionnaire was designed to capture all aspects of news consumption.

-- Core questions were asked in France, Germany, Denmark, Finland, Spain, Italy, Japan, Brazil, and the US, as well as the UK, where there was a slightly longer questionnaire.
+- Core questions were asked in France, Germany, Denmark, Finland, Spain, Italy, Japan, Brazil, Australia, Ireland the US, as well as the UK, where there was a slightly longer questionnaire.

 Scroll data area to see more